-The Basic Picture
+Planning for Health Care of Elders: The Basic Picture

 Medicare is a federal health insurance program supported by mandatory payroll deductions, and it primarily serves people over age 65.
 Recipients may pay a monthly premium, based on “work credits” – the number associated with how long a person has been employed.
 The program has four separate parts addressing specific health needs.
 Part A, for example, usually pays for some short-term, in-home medical help prescribed by a doctor, but it won’t pay for long-term custodial care.
 Part D offers prescription drug coverage.
-Find more information about medicare claims.
+Find more information about Medicare claims.

-Medicaid provides a long term care program utilizing both federal and state components.
+Medicaid provides a long-term care program utilizing both federal and state components.
 Medicaid recipients typically pay very little for covered medical expenses.
 The program may cover home care or day services if your 65-plus parent is nursing-home eligible.
 A person may receive Medicaid and Medicare benefits concurrently.
-Read more about medicaid claims.
+Read more about Medicaid claims.

-Social Security benefits are paid to people for retirement and disability, and may be paid to widows or widowers.
+Social Security benefits are paid to people for retirement and disability and may be paid to widows or widowers.
 If your parent’s Social Security benefits were earned based on lower-paying jobs, and if the benefits are the only source of income, there may be a larger monthly benefit available by applying for the Supplemental Security Income (SSI) program – and we can help you make that determination as well as fill out the papers.

 Veterans benefits come in several types and levels.
 For example, if your aging parent is a military veteran and needs continuing medical care because of a service-related disability, an application for medical benefits, hospitalization and prescription drugs may be submitted.

-Do you know someone caring for an aging parent?
 With over 10 million Americans over fifty taking on the responsibility of basic care for their parents, chances are you have a family member or friend in this situation.
 An increasing number of Baby Boomers find themselves in the ‘sandwich generation’ – torn between providing care for children and parents at the same time.

-We can help you navigate the maze of qualifying for government programs and evaluating long-term care options.
+Our estate planning attorneys can help you navigate the maze of qualifying for government programs and evaluating long-term care options.
 Our first step will be to review Medicare, Medicaid, Social Security and even Veterans Benefits to inventory what resources can be utilized for care needs.